 - Payment effective date (must be a past date)

 To establish proof of payment for check payments, you need your tracking number or FedEx number and a copy of the check showing:

 - Payment date (must be a past date)

 - Check number

-Important: A screen shot from an internal accounts payable system (such as SAP, Oracle, or SAGE) will only be considered valid proof of payment if it includes all the details listed above for wire transfers.
+Important: A screenshot from an internal accounts payable system (e.g. SAP, Oracle, or SAGE) is only considered valid proof of payment if it includes all the details listed above for wire transfers.